dfrnt-labs/terminusdb-docs-static/src/app/docs/change-request-workflows-terminuscms-tour/page.md

     value: https://assets.terminusdb.com/docs/cr-review-page.png
 ---

-TerminusCMS features change request workflows to ensure that changes to data and content are made safely with reviews in place to check changes.
+TerminusDB features change request workflows to ensure that changes to data and content are made safely with reviews in place to check changes.

 ## Creating a Change Request

-When someone goes to make a change to content and data, TerminusCMS automatically opens a change request.
+When someone goes to make a change to content and data, TerminusDB automatically opens a change request.
 This is a branch of the database that does not impact main.
 Users can make one or many changes within the change request -

 ![Opening a change request](https://assets.terminusdb.com/docs/open-change-request.png)